fcayci/vhdl-display-simulator/README.md

 # vhdl-display-simulator

 Screen Display Simulator written in VHDL and JS.
 Generates RGB pixel data from VHDL simulation and displays the pixels on the browser.
-Currently only supports 720p resolution (1280x720).
+Currently only supports 720p resolution (1280x720) and 24-bit RGB data.

 Written for FPGA class to quickly tinker with object buffer to pass to HDMI.
 Example output for `pattern_generator.vhd` and `objectbuffer.vhd` are shown below.